wp-cli/db-command/README.md

 		---

 	[--regex]
 		Runs the search as a regular expression (without delimiters).
-The search becomes case-sensitive (i.e. no PCRE flags are added, except 'u' if the database charset is UTF-8).
+The search becomes case-sensitive (i.e. no PCRE flags are added).
 Delimiters must be escaped if they occur in the expression.

 	[--regex-flags=<regex-flags>]
 		Pass PCRE modifiers to the regex search (e.g. 'i' for case-insensitivity).
-Note that 'u' (UTF-8 mode) will not be automatically added.

 	[--regex-delimiter=<regex-delimiter>]
 		The delimiter to use for the regex.
 It must be escaped if it appears in the search string.
-		---
-		default: /
-		---
+The default value is the result of `chr(1)`.

 	[--table_column_once]
 		Output the 'table:column' line once before all matching row lines in the table column rather than before each matching row.